 even when $\cE$ has higher rank?
-There are rather obvious relations with the conjecture on non-degeneracy of the $p$-adic height \cite{MST}, which we hope to investigate in a later work.
+There are rather obvious relations with the conjecture on non-degeneracy of the $p$-adic height \cite{MazurSteinTate}, which we hope to investigate in a later work.
 At the moment, we have a small bit of evidence, having tested the equality numerically for 10 curves of rank one, 2 curves of rank two, and one curve of rank three.
 Some of the cases are quite dramatic, such as Cremona label `82110bt2', which has rank one.
 In this case, there are 2700 different $\|w\|$-values to consider, each contributing some $\Psi(w)$.
 However, the only non-empty ones are those that contain the 14 integral torsion points \cite{sage2}.

-We close this section with a brief mention of the framework for conjecture 1.1 when $\cE(\Z)$ has rank one, leaving a systematic treatment to a later paper.
+\segment{d34}{} We close this section with a brief mention of the framework for conjecture \ref{13i} when $\cE(\Z)$ has rank one, leaving a systematic treatment to a later paper.
+As above, $\Ee$ denotes the regular minimal model of an elliptic curve over $\QQ$.
 Assume that there is a point $y\in \cX(\Z)$ of infinite order.
-In the case, where the Tamagawa number of $\cE$ is 1, we saw in \cite{kim5, BKK} that
+In the case where the Tamagawa number of $\cE$ is 1, we saw in \cite{KimMassey, BalakAppendix} that

 is computed to be

 where